amir-zad-1/Java-Risk-Strategy-Game/README.md

 d,x,y,America,e,c
 e,x,y,America,d
 ```
-below is the exAMPLE OF DISCONNECTED TERRITORIES
+below is the example of disconnected territories map which wont be accept by the game

 ```
 [Continents]